 - Stable rates – While your insurer understands there are losses you can’t plan for, like a severe weather event, keeping avoidable losses such as cooking fires, burst pipes, and the like to a minimum, will help you keep your rates more stable and affordable over the course of your investing life.

 - Potential rate discounts – If you build a good history with your insurance company, they often reward you for it in the form of rate discounts.
 More money saved, more money earned.

 - Full use of your coverage – By abiding by your responsibilities as set forth in your insurance policy and cooperating with your insurer in the investigation of a loss, it will allow you to enjoy the benefits for which you’ve been paying your premium.

 - Access to services that help you avoid losses – Many insurance companies have departments dedicated to loss prevention.
 Fully participating in a relationship with your insurer means taking full advantage of all the resources and education they offer.
 They are best positioned to help you avoid the losses they see every day, so take advantage of their tips and save yourself headaches and money!

 From our discussion today, it is our hope that you might have a better understanding of the importance of building solid relationships with these 5 key “people” in your real estate investing life: property managers, tenants, contractors, neighbors, and your insurer.
-In the same way as maintaining good relationships with your spouse, kids, family members and friends takes time and a little extra effort, so does nurturing these 5 crucial REI relationships.
+In the same way as maintaining good relationships with your spouse, kids, family members, and friends takes time and a little extra effort, so does nurturing these 5 crucial real estate investing relationships.
 Think about what you can do to make your good REI relationships even better so you can experience greater profits and peace of mind!